How do you value an early-stage business?

 Dave Berkus, an angel investor and venture capitalist from California, created a basic but popular method to value a start-up.
 It is based on the idea that the best way to value a start-up is to use risk-reduction elements (rather than projected financials).
 Berkus is for start-ups that have the potential to achieve gross revenues of at least US$20m at the end of the fifth year in business.
 It values a start-up using five risk-reduction elements: sound idea, prototype, management team, strategic relations, and product rollout/sales.
 Each element can add up to US$500,000.

 Also known as the Bill Payne valuation method, it compares the target start-up to recently funded businesses to establish the valuation of the target.
-It uses the following factors to assess the target: management team, opportunity size, product/technology, competition, marketing/sales/partnerships, additional investment need, and other.
+It uses the following factors to assess the target: management team, opportunity size, product/technology, competition, marketing/sales/partnerships, additional investment need, and others.
 Each factor is: rated (e.g. team is strong = 125% of norm); multiplied against the factor range (weighting); and summed up to give the total factor, which is then multiplied against the average industry valuation.

 Later stage methods

 Environmental, Social, and Governance (ESG) factors should also be included in the final valuation.
-This is not a standard practice (yet), but it should.
+This is not standard practice (yet), but it should.
 We will cover it in a future blog article.

 One caveat to keep in mind: all methods to value a business to raise venture capital are more art than science!